kconteh1/kconteh1/README.md

 - Principal's Award for Student Leadership
 - Community of Learners Award
 - Valedictorian - Class of 2018/19
-- Awards of Distinction for Computer Studies
+- Award of Distinction for Computer Studies
 - Award of Distinction for Ontario Literacy Course
 - Award of Distinction for Mathematics